Staphylococcus/brain-from-brane/experiments/crystallographic-periodicity/documentation/SUPER_SIMPLE_REPRODUCTION_GUIDE.md

 ---

-## 🏆 **CONGRATULATIONS!**
+## **Congratulations!**

-If you got this far and saw the "GEOMETRIC SIGNATURE DETECTED" messages, you just:
+If you got this far and saw the "Geometric signature detected" messages, you just:

 - ✅ **Reproduced** a breakthrough scientific discovery
 - ✅ **Proved** information geometry affects physical systems